Aloisius Joseph Muench: Nunciature (1951–1959)

-Muench's role as apostolic visitor was upgraded to nuncio when the Allied High Commission permitted the Federal Republic to form an independent foreign affairs ministry in March 1951.
-On March 9, 1951, Pope Pius XII appointed Bishop Muench papal nuncio to Germany with the title of archbishop.
-1886 Muench viewed it as no small honor to hold the nunciature formerly occupied by Pius XII himself.
-On March 12, Pius XII moved the nunciature from Eichstätt to Bad Godesberg, outside of Bonn.
-By April 4, 1951, Muench was named dean of the German diplomatic corps, the first diplomat accredited by the Federal Republic.
+Muench's role as apostolic visitor was upgraded to nuncio when the Allied High Commission permitted the Federal Republic of Germany (West Germany) to form an independent foreign affairs ministry in March 1951.
+On March 9, 1951, Pope Pius XII appointed Muench as papal nuncio to Germany with the title of archbishop.
+Muench viewed it as no small honor to hold the nunciature formerly occupied by Pius XII himself.
+On March 12the, Pius XII moved the nunciature from Eichstätt to Bad Godesberg in West Germany outside of Bonn.
+By April 4, 1951, Muench was named dean of the German diplomatic corps, the first diplomat accredited by West Germany.